ztif3/restic-scheduled-backups/README.md

 ## Prerequisites
 - Python 3 (tested on Python 3.12)
 - Restic installed on the system
-- Docker and Docker Compose installed if stopping containers is enabled
+- Docker and Docker Compose (docker-compose-plugin) installed if stopping containers is enabled
 - Instructions assume you are using a linux distribution using systemd

 ## Installation & Setup